techidaily/site-media-tips/source/_posts/ultimate-guide-to-flawless-dlna-setup-linking-pcs-macs-smartphones-and-televisions-for-hassle-free-media-sharing.md

 [![](https://www.5kplayer.com/dlna/../button/freedownwhitewin.png)](https://tools.techidaily.com/5kplayer/products/) [![](https://www.5kplayer.com/dlna/../button/freedownbackmac.png)](https://tools.techidaily.com/5kplayer/products/)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/DBMTAJBx-X4?si=sje5pFJXiHzJJGbP" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 Though we suggest you to use 5KPlayer as the best DLNA player to stream media among DLNA-compatible devices because 5KPlayer is such a powerful three-in-one UPnP player for Windows and Mac, we'd not like to mandate a usage by only giving a unilateral statement without any proof.
 By comparing [other DLNA certified players](https://tools.techidaily.com/5kplayer/dlna/), you will find which one is the best for you.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/qNrOsjUdRz0?si=xGzhmNmtgxNTsRxN" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## How to DLNA Streaming Videos Music Among Devices via 5KPlayer?